 Evaluation criteria for 2-year Grants

-We offer a one-year $5,000 Opportunity Grant targeted to organizations that have never received a grant from MDBF or to those that haven't received a grant since 2010.
+We offer a one-year $5,000 grant targeted to organizations that have never received a grant from MDBF or to those that haven't received a grant since 2012.
 This grant provides an opportunity for MDBF to get to know new organizations.
 We anticipate making 5 one-year grants.